-4.1 Rationale regarding personal devices and mobile phones
+4.1 Rationale regarding Personal Devices and Mobile Phones

-- The widespread ownership of mobile phones and a range of other personal devices among children, young people and adults will require all members the Goldwyn School community to take steps to ensure that mobile phones and personal devices are used responsibly. - The use of mobile phones and other personal devices by young people and adults will be decided by each centre and is covered in appropriate policies including the school Acceptable Use Policy (AUP) and School mobile-phone Acceptable use policy - Goldwyn School recognises that personal communication through mobile technologies is an accepted part of everyday life for children, staff and parents/carers but requires that such technologies need to be used safely and appropriately within schools/settings.
+- The widespread ownership of mobile phones and a range of other personal devices among children, young people and adults will require all members the Goldwyn School community to take steps to ensure that mobile phones and personal devices are used responsibly. - The use of mobile phones and other personal devices by young people and adults will be decided by each centre and is linked to policies including the school Acceptable Use Policy (AUP) and the Social, Emotional and Behaviour Policy. - Goldwyn School recognises that personal communication through mobile technologies is an accepted part of everyday life for children, staff and parents/carers but requires that such technologies need to be used safely and appropriately within schools/settings.

-4.2 Expectations for safe use of personal devices and mobile phones
+4.2 Expectations for safe use of Personal Devices and Mobile Phones